RobertWesner/YouTube-Play-All/CONTRIBUTING.md

 as errors within those calls cannot be properly assigned to the userscript without manually calling `safeWrapCall()`.

+Usage of `innerHTML`, `outerHTML`, `insertAdjacentHTML()`, etc. is not permitted as it opens the script up to XSS attacks and requires bypassing the trusted types policy of YouTube.
+Please use `$builder()` and `$populate` to dynamically create elements when necessary.

 Below is a quick cheat sheet for how to use the _safe_ functions:

 ### setTimeout()